Overview

 How to prevent monkeypox?

-- Avoid contact with infected animals.
+• Avoid contact with infected animals.

-- Avoid contact with bedding and materials contaminated with the virus.
+• Avoid contact with bedding and materials contaminated with the virus.

-- Cook animal meat thoroughly.
+• Cook animal meat thoroughly.

-- Avoid close contact with those infected with the virus.
+• Avoid close contact with those infected with the virus.

-- Practice safe sex, and use condoms and dental dams.
+• Practice safe sex, and use condoms and dental dams.

-- Wash your hands thoroughly and frequently.
+• Wash your hands thoroughly and frequently.

-- Wear a mask in crowded areas.
+• Wear a mask in crowded areas.

-- Disinfect the frequently touched surfaces.
+• Disinfect the often touched surfaces.

 What to Do If You Are Exposed to Monkeypox?

 As per CDC recommendations, people exposed to the virus should monitor themselves for three weeks after the exposure.
 Then, if you don’t develop any symptoms, you can resume your normal activities.
-Although, you should not donate blood, breast milk, semen or organs during this period.
+Although, you should not donate blood, breast milk, semen, or organs during this period.

 Follow these steps:

-- Record your temperature twice a day.
+• Record your temperature twice a day.

-- Contact your local health department if you develop a fever during this time.
+• Contact your local health department if you develop a fever during this time.

-- If you don’t develop a fever but have swollen lymph nodes and chills after 24 hours, you must contact your doctor for further evaluation.
+• If you don’t develop a fever but have swollen lymph nodes and chills after 24 hours, you must contact your doctor for further evaluation.

 What is the difference?

-Monkeypox vs Chickenpox
+Monkeypox vs. Chickenpox

 The chickenpox rash usually worsens over time, while the monkeypox sores develop simultaneously.
 Chickenpox symptoms typically improve within two weeks, while it can take two weeks to four weeks for signs of monkeypox to go away completely.

-Monkeypox vs Smallpox
+Monkeypox vs. Smallpox

-Monkeypox and smallpox both belong to the orthopoxvirus family, so similar viruses cause them.
+Monkeypox and smallpox belong to the orthopoxvirus family, so similar viruses cause them.
 Vaccination helped eradicate smallpox by 1980.
 However, smallpox was highly contagious and spread more rapidly than monkeypox.
 Monkeypox symptoms are somewhat milder.

 How contagious is monkeypox?